dwkim922/S3SDK-OpenstackSwift/README.md

 # S3SDK-Openstack Swift
-S3 SDK example with Openstack Swift
+Using S3-SDK on an Openstack Swift (Object Storage) environment examples

 /php - make sure `require` is assigned to the correct S3 PHP SDK install path